March 29, 2018

 The basic frequency resolution in the PSD is the frequency spacing of the FFT, Δf = 1 / T, where T is the length of the time sample.
 However, it is important to understand how the effective frequency resolution is changed by the windowing function used and how the frequency resolution affects the evaluation of resonance peaks.

-In the section on Windowing, it is shown that side band leakage occurs when a window function is applied to the digitized signal.
+In the lesson on Windowing, it is shown that sideband leakage occurs when a window function is applied to the digitized signal.
 The benefit of applying a window before computing the FFT is that it reduces the remote band noise generated by non-periodic components in the signal.
 The trade-off is that the effective width of each FFT frequency band is increased.
 This is because the windowing process slightly distorts the signal and makes the frequency resolution of the FFT less precise.
-This can be seen by comparing the PSD of the periodic signal with and without windowing as used in Figures 2.12 and 2.14.
-Figure 2.15 compares these frequency peaks using 4 times the frequency resolution of the base FFT and plots the frequency axis relative to the frequency of the sine wave, fo.
+This can be seen by comparing the PSD of the periodic signal with and without windowing as used in Figures 2.19 and 2.21.
+Figure 2.22 compares these frequency peaks using 4 times the frequency resolution of the base FFT and plots the frequency axis relative to the frequency of the sine wave, fo.

 The frequency resolution also affects the relative amplitude of broadband noise and resonance peaks in the PSD.
-This is illustrated in Figure 2.16 where a broadband noise signal is mixed with a resonance response signal.
+This is illustrated in Figure 2.23 where a broadband noise signal is mixed with a resonance response signal.
 The PSD magnitude is normalized to that which would be obtained with a 1 Hz FFT bandwidth (using Eq.
 3 or 6) no matter what the actual FFT bandwidth is.
 For a broadband signal, this results in a stable magnitude, independent of the FFT bandwidth, Δf.
 However, for a sharp resonance peak (as well as a sine wave) the FFT level is independent of Δf when Δf is larger than the bandwidth of the peak, so the PSD level varies inversely with Δf.
-The mean square and RMS levels of the peak response can still be recovered by using Eq.
-4 to sum the mean square values in the frequency bands around the peak.
+The mean square and RMS levels of the peak response can still be recovered by using Equation 4 to sum the mean square values in the frequency bands around the peak.